City of God: The Fight Rages On: Production and release

 HBO announced in May 2024 that a sequel to the 2002 film City of God would be released as a six-episode series.
 The series continues to adapt the works of Paulo Lins and follow the photographer Buscapé.
 Several cast members from the film returned for the series over two decades later.

 The series began airing on HBO Latino and streaming on Max on August 25, 2024.

 On August 30, 2024, HBO renewed the series for a second season.

 Reception

 Critical response

 On Rotten Tomatoes, the series has an approval rating of 83% based on reviews from six critics, with an average rating of 5.5/10.
-On Metacritic, the film holds a score of 53 out of 100 based on four critic reviews, indicating "mixed or average reviews".
+On Metacritic, the series holds a score of 53 out of 100 based on four critic reviews, indicating "mixed or average reviews".